2016 Turkish coup attempt: After Erdoğan's arrival in Istanbul

 After Erdoğan flew into Istanbul, he made a televised speech inside the airport at around 04:00, whilst thousands gathered outside.
 He addressed a crowd of supporters in the airport, at about 06:30 He said, "In Turkey, armed forces are not governing the state or leading the state.
 They cannot."
-He blamed "those in Pennsylvania" (a reference to Fethullah Gülen, who lives in Saylorsburg, Pennsylvania, and his Hizmet Movement) for the coup attempt.
+He blamed "those in Pennsylvania" (a reference to Fethullah Gülen, who lived in Saylorsburg, Pennsylvania, and his Hizmet Movement) for the coup attempt.
 Erdoğan also said he had plans to "clean up" the army, saying that "This uprising is a gift from God to us."
 State-run Anadolu Agency named former Colonel Muharrem Köse, who in March 2016 was dishonorably discharged for reported association with Gülen, as the suspected leader of the coup.
 However, the Alliance for Shared Values, a non-profit organization associated with Gülen, released a statement reiterating that it condemns any military intervention in domestic politics, and saying Erdoğan's allegations against the movement were "highly irresponsible".
 Gülen himself said in a brief statement just before midnight: "As someone who suffered under multiple military coups during the past five decades, it is especially insulting to be accused of having any link to such an attempt.
 I categorically deny such accusations."

 Reuters reported that in early hours of 16 July, the coup appeared to have "crumbled" as crowds defied pro-coup military orders and gathered in major squares of Istanbul and Ankara to oppose it.
 Reuters also reported pro-coup soldiers surrendering to the police in Taksim Square, Istanbul.
 It was reported that by 05:18, Atatürk airport had completely been recaptured by the government whilst the police had surrounded the coupists inside the Turkish army headquarters, calling for them to surrender.
 Between 06:00–08:00 a skirmish took place there.
 In Akar's absence, Ümit Dündar, head of the First Army, was appointed Acting Chief of Staff.

 In the early hours of the morning of 16 July, soldiers blocking the Bosphorus Bridge surrendered to the police.
 According to the government-run Anadolu Agency, this consisted of a group of 50 soldiers.
 Some of these soldiers were lynched by civilians despite the police's efforts, who fired into the air to protect the surrendering soldiers.

 Meanwhile, in the headquarters of the Turkish Army, 700 unarmed soldiers surrendered as the police conducted an operation into the building while 150 armed soldiers were kept inside by the police.
 The coupists in the TRT building in Istanbul surrendered in the early morning as well.
 Chief of Staff Akar, held hostage at the Akıncı Air Base in Ankara, was also rescued by pro-state forces.